Malcolm Tucker: Series 4

-In Series 4 he returns, bored of two years in opposition, working for the new Leader of the Opposition Nicola Murray MP, who became leader instead of the politically astute Dan Miller MP on the grounds of "a technicality".
-Realising that the party would never get back into power with Nicola at the helm, he plots with Ollie Reeder and Dan Miller to overthrow her, and instate Dan as the Leader of the Opposition.
+In Series 4 he returns, bored of two years in opposition, working for the new Leader of the Opposition Nicola Murray, who became leader instead of the politically astute Dan Miller on the grounds of "a technicality".
+Realising that the party would never get back into power with Nicola at the helm, he plots with Ollie Reeder and Dan Miller to overthrow her and install Dan as the Leader of the Opposition.

 In episode 4 of Series 4, a front-page headline in which Steve Fleming deemed Nicola Murray "unelectable" prompts Malcolm to launch a concerted attack on Nicola's leadership.
 When Nicola takes a train to Bradford to spearhead a PR stunt in the hopes of improving her image, Malcolm encourages Ben Swain to resign from his position as Shadow Minister for DoSAC to precipitate the putsch, with the promise that he will re-enter Cabinet as Foreign Secretary.
-But Swain accepts Nicola's counter-offer for Shadow Chancellor and reneges on his deal with Malcolm, prompting Dan Miller to offer him the same to ensure that he still resigns.
-Meanwhile, under Malcolm's orders, Ollie convinces Glenn to leak an old email, in which both Nicola and Ben voiced their approval for the sell-off of PFI worker housing that resulted in the suicide of Public Sector worker, Nurse Douglas Tickel, who was made homeless due to the sell-off.
-In the ensuing chaos, Malcolm encourages Nicola to call for an inquiry into Mr Tickel's death, knowing that the fallout caused by the leaked email will spell the end of both her and Ben's political careers.
+However, Swain accepts Nicola's counteroffer of Shadow Chancellor and reneges on his deal with Malcolm, prompting Dan Miller to offer him the same to ensure that he still resigns.
+Meanwhile, under Malcolm's orders, Ollie convinces Glenn to leak an old email, in which both Nicola and Ben voiced their approval for the selloff of PFI worker housing that resulted in the suicide of a public sector worker, Nurse Douglas Tickel, who was made homeless as a result.
+In the ensuing chaos, Malcolm encourages Nicola to call for an inquiry into Tickel's death, knowing that the fallout caused by the leaked email will spell the end of both her's and Ben's political careers.
 This forces both Nicola and Ben to resign from their positions, allowing Dan Miller to take over as Leader of the Opposition.

-After Nicola's resignation, Malcolm makes clear to Nicola in no uncertain terms how little political standing she has, describing her tenure as party leader as a "flatlining non-leadership" and deeming the best thing to come out of it being the inquiry into the death of Mr Tickel, which would spell doom for both the government's image and Nicola's political career.
-However, each party tries to cover their tracks, resulting in the leaking of several humiliating emails in which the Opposition staff make clear their contempt for the deceased nurse Douglas Tickel.
-This prompts the Prime Minister to announce, to everyone's horror, an inquiry into the culture of leaking as well as the death of Mr Tickel.
+After Nicola's resignation, Malcolm makes clear to Nicola in no uncertain terms how little political standing she has, describing her tenure as party leader as a "flatlining non-leadership" and deeming the best thing to come out of it being the inquiry into Tickel's death, which would be fatal for both the government's image and Nicola's political career.
+However, each party tries to cover their tracks, resulting in the leaking of several humiliating emails in which the Opposition staff make clear their contempt for the deceased Tickel.
+This prompts the Prime Minister to announce, to everyone's horror, an inquiry into the culture of leaking as well as the death of Tickel.